TalkingQuickly/talkingquickly.github.io/_drafts/2014-05-23-rails-development-environment-with-vagrant-and-docker.md

 ### The Vagrant Shared Folder

-We want our Docker container to use the Rails app directly from our local filesystem so we can make changes as we normally we would and have these changes instantly reflected on our development server.
+We want our Docker container to use the Rails app directly from our local filesystem so we can make changes as we normally would and have these changes instantly reflected on our development server.

 Since we're using Vagrant, we first have to share this folder from our local filesystem to the Vagrant virtual machine, which in turn shares this to the Docker container.
 If this is done using the default Virtualbox shared folders then Disk IO and so Rails performance will be terrible, in my tests something like 20 - 30 seconds to render a simple view.

-NFS shares are much faster but require some additional setup and will requiring entering the sudo password when starting the virtual machine.
+This can be resolved by using NFS shares are much faster but require some additional setup and will requiring entering the sudo password when starting the virtual machine.
 The following entry in our `Vagrantfile` ensures NFS is used:

 ```ruby
 config.vm.synced_folder ".", "/app", type: "nfs"